cbmono/eu-vat-id-validation/README.md

 ---
 #### validate()

-Sends a request to the [VIES API] and validates the last set VAT-ID value.
+Sends a request to the [VIES API][VIES API] and validates the last set VAT-ID value.

 ---
 #### isValid()